timur-developer/clickpulse/README.md

 ## Observability

-`clickpulse` exposes metrics in Prometheus format and includes a Grafana setup for local development.
+`clickpulse` exposes Prometheus metrics and includes a Grafana dashboard for observing the ingestion and write pipeline.

 Useful signals to watch: